clerma/texturerental/_team/hannah_trahan.md

   before.
 I firmly believe if you love what you do, you will never work a day in. your life!

-  As owner and principal planner behind every Southern Couture event, my passion is to design, plan and execute flawless events that reflect the style of the client.
+  As owner and principal planner behind every Texture Event Rental event, my passion is to design, plan and execute flawless events that reflect the style of the client.
 It is my goal that although you may not remember what I said or did, you will never forget the way I made you feel.